A Good Day at the Thrift Store – Wool Sweaters

 store felted wool sweaters

-I am on a quest to organize, DE-junk, and clear the clutter from my home and my life.
-The first thing I did was clean out my closet and have worked from area to area in my home letting things go and organizing.
-I will post about this later as it is quite amazing some things I have learned.
+The first thing I did was clean out my closet.
+I have worked from area to area in my home, letting things go and organizing.

-As you all know, I love felted wool sweaters and I have acquired just a FEW over the years.
-(Ha, Ha) I must say my SWEATER STASH was getting out of control.
-Every time I started a wool project, I hauled out my bins of sweaters (six and one mega size bin), lined them up in the hallway, and would dig through them all, trying to find just the right piece and color.
+Whenever I started a wool project, I hauled out my bins of sweaters (six and one mega-size bin), lined them up in the hallway, and dug through them all, trying to find just the right piece and color.
 WHAT A MESS!

-Not having my supplies in order caused PROCRASTINATION.
-The thoughts of the mess, and the bother of hauling all those bins out, kept me from moving forward and getting things done.
-Do any of you find yourself feeling like this?
-It was time to MOVE ON.
+The thoughts of the mess and the bother of hauling all those bins out kept me from moving forward and getting things done.

 store felted wool sweaters